 So let’s put away this nonsense about stories being a trivial child’s fancy.
 We do not outgrow stories any more than we outgrow being human.
 Stories are, and will always be, an essential part of the human equation.
 We understand the world and our place in it through the lens of story.
 Not only that, but we are active characters in an epic, continually unfolding story being told each new day.
 As Hans Christian Andersen once said, “Life itself is the most wonderful fairytale of all.”

-I hope to see you all on March 24-25 at Write2Ignite 2017.
-I’ll be giving a keynote talk on The Power of Story, as well as leading some breakout sessions on writing Fantasy Fiction and overcoming writer’s block (it is possible, trust me!).
-Come and let’s learn from each other how to better tell the stories that God has given us – because stories truly do matter.
+I hope to see you all on March 24–25 at Write2Ignite 2017.
+I’ll be giving a keynote talk on the power of Story and leading some breakout sessions on writing fantasy fiction and overcoming writer’s block (it is possible, trust me!).
+Come, and let’s learn from each other how to better tell the stories that God has given us—because stories truly do matter.

 Daniel Blackaby is a fifth-generation author and the grandson of Henry Blackaby (author of the best-selling Experiencing God Bible study).
 After publishing his first book as a 23-year-old college student, Daniel has gone on to write several award-winning books in both fiction and non-fiction.
 His work includes the YA fantasy trilogy The Lost City Chronicles and non-fiction When Worlds Collide: Stepping Up and Standing Out in an Anti-God Culture and 7 Steps to Knowing, Doing, and Experiencing the Will of God for Teens.
 Check him out at DanielBlackaby.com and on Facebook.